The VBA Curve Tracer Project

 I implemented a

-similar functionality for Version 3 by adding a few components to the
+similar functionality for our Version 3 by adding a 555 timer and a few components to the

 Step Gen circuit.
 With a potentiometer adjustment, it adds several Milli